 The Dress: Chanel

 People made a big fuss over Keira Knightley’s wedding dress, namely because it was a Chanel dress that she had been photographed in before.
 “How bohemian,” they cried, but really, it was a practical choice for the British star.
-Not only is the garment one that she truly loved, but it was also made just for her by a close friend – Karl Lagerfeld, natch.
+Not only is the garment one that she truly loved, but it was also made just for her by a close friend – the late Karl Lagerfeld, natch.

 Who: Kirsten Dunst